crash0ver1d3/Perform-ResetNotify/README.md

 Supply samaccountname, or a csv of samaccountnames.

-. .\Perform-ResetNotify.ps1/n
+. .\Perform-ResetNotify.ps1\
-<#Single User Mode#>/n
+<#Single User Mode#>\
 Perform-ResetNotify -UserId test.user21 -Comment "This comment must be in quotes.
-This will appear in the email body in bold letters"/n
+This will appear in the email body in bold letters"\
-<#Bulk Mode#>/n
+<#Bulk Mode#>\
 Perform-ResetNotify -ImportFile ../data/AtRiskUsers.csv -Comment "This comment must be in quotes.
-This will appear in the email body in bold letters"
+This will appear in the email body in bold letters"\